ScottHarrisonDev/F1-Data-Viz/README.md

 # Formula One Data Visualization Project
-A data visualization web project built on Laravel and [insert front end] using data from [Kaggle](https://www.kaggle.com/cjgdev/formula-1-race-data-19502017).
+A data visualization web project built on Laravel and React using data from [Kaggle](https://www.kaggle.com/cjgdev/formula-1-race-data-19502017).
 I decided to build this application as I wanted to learn ES6 Javascript and thought the dataset would suit a visual application pretty nicely as well as giving me a chance to stretch my design legs.

 ## Stack
 - MySQL Database
 - Laravel Backend
-- [insert front end] Frontend
+- React Frontend
     - With D3.js

 ## Tools